 One of the library's core missions is to teach you how to find and evaluate information.
 Not just so you can complete your class assignments, but also so that you can find the information you need to teach yourself new things throughout your life, and to make informed decisions.

-Information Literacy Skills ProgramThe library's online information literacy courses teach basic research skills to students in English 22 and English 100 classes.
+Information Literacy Skills ProgramThe library's online information literacy courses teach basic research skills to students in English 22, English 24, and English 100 classes.
 Students first read through online lessons and perform practice exercises, and then take an exam on the Laulima system.
 Exam scores are reported to course instructors.

-For the Spring 2013 semester, the exam modules on Laulima will be available from January 14 until April 24.
+For Fall 2014, the exam modules on Laulima will be available from August 25 until October 30 for ENG 22 & ENG 100 classes, and until November 13 for ENG 24 classes.
 Instructors may have earlier deadlines for passing the exam.
 Students are responsible for observing their instructor's deadline.

-See this page for more details about the online information literacy program, information about transferring a score to another instructor, or what to do if you don't pass the exam.
+See this page for more details about the online information literacy program, or what to do if you don't pass the exam.

 Library Instruction SessionsThe librarians give presentations to classes, conduct library tours, and hold workshops.